Building secure applications with OutSystems

 Table of contents

 Most people in IT agree that application security is very important.
 This is easier said than done.
-For that reason, the number of data breaches have increased in recent years because It is easy for developers to overlook something or to develop an application that is secure by yesterday’s standards (but not by today’s).
+For that reason, data breaches have increased in recent years.
+It is easy for developers to overlook something or to develop an application that is secure by yesterday’s standards (but not by today’s).
 It is also easy for developers and infrastructure managers to forget that there is no checkbox or 1-click button to make a system secure.

-OutSystems is committed to continuously improving the security of the applications generated by OutSystems.
-Therefore, our platform features mechanisms that empower developers to build secure applications with minimal effort.
+OutSystems is committed to continuously improving the security of the applications generated by our platform.
+Therefore, the OutSystems platform features mechanisms that empower developers to build secure applications with minimal effort.

 OWASP Top 10 vulnerabilities

 The Open Web Application Security Project (OWASP) is a free and open software security community.
-The OWASP Top 10 describes the major vulnerabilities that can be found with web applications.
+The OWASP Top 10s describe the major vulnerabilities that can be found in web and mobile applications.
 Here's how OutSystems helps developers build applications that do not have such vulnerabilities.

-While these two issues are typically a problem related to the design and implementation of the applications, OutSystems enables developers to easily define which users are allowed to access which application resources such as:
+While this issue is typically a problem related to the design and implementation of the applications, OutSystems enables developers to easily define which users are allowed to access which application resources such as: